Temecula Valley

 Dan Stephenson

-Darrell & Rebecca Farnbach
+Darell & Rebecca Farnbach

-With a passion for history and an unwavering dedication to community and staying the course in the face of seemingly insurmountable challenges, the late Darell Farnbach and his wife, Rebecca, were instrumental in saving and restoring the beloved Vail Headquarters.
+With a passion for history and an unwavering dedication to community and staying the course in the face of seemingly insurmountable challenges, the late Darell Farnbach and his wife, Rebecca, were instrumental in saving and restoring Temecula's beloved Vail Headquarters.
 The quaint location is a living historic park and a destination for specialty restaurants, boutique stores and a favorite spot for special events.
 The bustling area continues to be a place that brings the community together and introduces visitors to the valley’s local heritage.
 Like so many, the couple fell in love with the Temecula Valley when they arrived in the 1980s.
 Rebecca is a founding member, past president and current board member of the Vail Ranch Restoration Association and Temecula Valley Historical Society.
-“It is heartwarming to see families dining and at play in the setting of the historic buildings that my husband and I successfully advocated to save and guided the renovation for a rebirth,” Rebecca Farnbach said.
+“It is heartwarming to see families dining and at play in the setting of the historic buildings that my husband and I successfully advocated to save and guided the renovation for a rebirth,” she said.

 Dean Norris

 Actor Dean Norris, best known for his role as Hank Schrader in the smash hit, Breaking Bad, moved to Temecula in 2001 after living in Los Angeles for nearly 10 years.
 “We wanted to come to a family-friendly place, and we discovered Temecula,” said Norris.
 “We’ve raised our five kids here and we love it.”
 Norris said that from day one, he always believed Old Town Temecula would be a smart investment.
 In 2022, Norris purchased the Swing Inn Cafe, an established eatery in Old Town Temecula that first opened in 1927, when railroad passengers walked over from the train depot for a meal.
 “I take about 20 photos a day with people and every day, at least one person is from another country, whether it be France, Italy, Japan, Canada, or England.
 I always thought Temecula would become an international destination, and it has.”
-Norris plans to open two more dining establishments in Old Town by the end of 2024.

 Denni Barrett